IronScheme/IronScheme/README.md

 1. Open the `IronSchemeCore.sln` file in VS2008 or later
 2. Allow the project to be converted, if needed
 3. Set startup project as `IronScheme.Console`
-4. Set the solution profile to `Release` (optional, but recommended)

 Alternatively, the following can be done from the VS (any version 2008+) command prompt:
 ```